UMich-BipedLab/LiDARTag/README.md

 * Maintainer: [Bruce JK Huang](https://www.brucerobot.com/), brucejkh[at]gmail.com
 * Affiliation: [The Biped Lab](https://www.biped.solutions/), the University of Michigan

 This package has been tested under [ROS] Kinetic and Ubuntu 16.04.
-More detailed introduction will be updated shortly.
+**[Note]** More detailed introduction will be updated shortly.
 Sorry for the inconvenient!

 ## Abstract
 Image-based fiducial markers are widely used in robotics and computer vision problems such as object tracking in cluttered or textureless environments, camera (and multi-sensor) calibration tasks, or vision-based simultaneous localization and mapping (SLAM).
 The state-of-the-art fiducial marker detection algorithms rely on consistency of the ambient lighting.
 This paper introduces LiDARTag, a novel fiducial tag design and detection algorithm suitable for light detection and ranging LiDAR point clouds.
 The proposed tag runs in real-time and can process data faster than the currently available LiDAR sensors frequencies.
 Due to the nature of the LiDAR's sensor, rapidly changing ambient lighting will not affect detection of a LiDARTag; hence, the proposed fiducial marker can operate in a completely dark environment.
 In addition, the LiDARTag nicely complements available visual fiducial markers as the tag design is compatible with available techniques, such as AprilTags, allowing for efficient multi-sensor fusion and calibration tasks.
 The experimental results, verified by a motion capture system, confirm the proposed technique can reliably provide a tag's pose and its unique ID code.
 All implementations are done in C++ and available at: https://github.com/UMich-BipedLab/LiDARTag